spikying/chptr/README.md

 OPTIONS
   -h, --help                      show CLI help

+  -n, --[no-]notify               show a notification box when build is completed.
+Use --no-notify to suppress
+                                  notification

   -p, --path=path                 [default: .]
-Path where root of project files are -t, --type=all|summary|chapter  [default: all] Edit either chapter file, summary file or all.
+Path where root of project files are

+  -t, --type=all|summary|chapter  [default: all] Edit either chapter file, summary file or all.

 ALIASES